MacLehose Trail: History

 In the 1970s, the Hong Kong Government, spearheaded by Sir Murray MacLehose, moved to protect Hong Kong's countryside and open it up for recreation.
-The first step towards the creation of country parks was the approval of a $33 million, five-year plan for "recreational development" in 1972, which included the provisioning of equipment such as picnic tables, litter bins, and barbeque pits.
+The first step towards the creation of country parks was the approval of a $33 million, five-year plan for "recreational development" in 1972, which included the provisioning of equipment such as picnic tables, litter bins, and barbecue pits.
 The Director of Agriculture and Fisheries, E. H. "Ted" Nichols, announced in July 1975 that the Government planned on passing legislation to give country parks statutory status.
 As part of the plan, "Nature Trails" were proposed to "maximize understanding and consequent enjoyment of the countryside".
 The Country Parks Ordinance was enacted and came into effect in 1976, and the Country Parks Board was formed shortly thereafter.
 The Department of Agriculture and Fisheries under Nichols "joined up village paths and grass cutters' tracks" to form a trail extending from Mirs Bay to Castle Peak, and Nichols named the trail after MacLehose and his wife, both avid ramblers.
 After nine months' work, the MacLehose Trail was officially opened on 26 October 1979 by MacLehose and Nichols.
-The trail opened with 12 campsites along its route, equipped with simple toilet facilities and barbeque pits.
+The trail opened with 12 campsites along its route, equipped with simple toilet facilities and barbecue pits.

 Only days after the opening, the trail was marred by fires that broke out due to the reckless use of joss sticks by grave-sweepers on Chung Yeung Festival.
 Parts of the Tai Lam Country Park were badly burnt and said to take at least five years to regrow.